jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 > MLE helps you to understand where the cost functions come from.
 It is beneficial to know but not required.

 What is our objective in training a model?
 Our objective is to tune our trainable parameters so that the likelihood of our model is maximized (MLE).
-In plain terms, we want to train the parameters WW such that the prediction for the training data is close to the labels.
+In plain terms, we want to train the parameters $$ W $$ such that the prediction for the training data is as close to the labels.

-The likelihood is define as the probability of making a prediction to be the same as the true labels give the input $$X$$ and $$W$$.
+The likelihood is define as the probabilty of making a prediction to be the same as the true labels give the input $$X$$ and $$W$$.
 If we can find the $$ W $$ to maximize the likelihood for all training data, we find our model.
 In probability, we write it as

 $$
 p(y | x, W) =  \prod_i p(y_{i} |  x_{i}, W)